aspilla/asMOD/asBuffFilter/README.md

 # asBuffFilter

+asBuffFilter helps to efficiently display and manage important buffs for the player and target.
+When used as part of the asMOD integrated addon, it works with other asMOD addons (such as asCombatInfo, asPowerBar) to avoid redundant buff display and provide a clean UI.

+### Key Features

+* **Optimized Buff Placement:** Player buffs are displayed at the bottom-left and center of the screen, while target buffs are displayed at the bottom-right of the screen.
+* **Key Buff Highlight:** Highlights target buffs that can be dispelled or stolen to improve visibility.
+* **Specific Effect Display:** Specifically highlights effects like "Bloodlust" or "Heroism" cast on the player.
+* **PvP Buff Filtering:** In PvP situations, only key PvP buffs on enemy players are displayed to help focus on important information.
+* **Duration-Based Filtering:** Only displays buffs with a remaining duration of 60 seconds or less, helping you prepare for impending buff expiry.
+* **Totem and Area Effect Display:** Displays the duration of totems and certain area-of-effect spells with a gray border.
+* **Integration with Other asMOD Addons:** Buffs already displayed by asCombatInfo and asPowerBar addons are hidden by asBuffFilter to prevent redundant display of buff information.
+* **Specialization Key Buffs in Center:** Displays 7 important key buffs according to each specialization in the center of the screen.
+* **Exclusion of Screen Alert Buffs:** Buffs that are already displayed as skill activation alerts in the center of the screen are not displayed again by asBuffFilter.
+* **Custom Buff Addition:** You can configure the addon to add and display desired buffs in the center list.

+### How to Use

+After installing the addon, it works immediately without complex settings.
+You can see the buff information displayed in the configured locations on the game screen.

+* **Buff Cooldown Display:** To display the remaining duration of buffs as numbers, you need to enable the cooldown display feature in the default World of Warcraft interface settings.
+* **Custom Buff Settings:** To add custom buffs to be displayed in the center, you need to update the addon's option settings.
+(Refer to the video below.)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/l_0_vK4zlHI?si=qk7hpicPcUf-0h74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+---

+# asBuffFilter

 asBuffFilter는 플레이어와 대상의 중요한 버프를 효율적으로 표시하고 관리하는 데 도움을 줍니다. asMOD 통합 애드온의 일부로 사용될 때 다른 asMOD 애드온(asCombatInfo, asPowerBar 등)과 연동하여 버프 표시의 중복을 피하고 깔끔한 UI를 제공합니다.

 ### 주요 기능